Brexit Trade Deal Announced

 Concerns around the supply of medications, staffing levels and future of research and regulation have been raised.

-Through our membership of National Voices, Health and Social Care Alliance Scotland and the Association of Medical Research Charities (AMRC), the sector is working to ensure that research, access to medicines and the treatment of patients are given the prominence and attention they deserve in Brexit discussions.
+Through our membership of National Voices, Health and Social Care Alliance Scotland and the Association of Medical Research Charities (AMRC), the sector is working to ensure that research, access to medicines and the treatment of patients are given the prominence and attention they deserve in negotiations.
 We believe that this collaborative approach is currently the most effective and impactful way of raising shared concerns.

 If you have any concerns